appacademy/unified-setup/nodejs-setup.md

 `mocha --version`

-If it prints out a version number, pay yourself on the back, you have successfully installed Node.JS and Mocha!
+If it prints out a version number, pat yourself on the back, you have successfully installed Node.JS and Mocha!